ORGANIZATION FOR SECURITY AND COOPERATION IN EUROPE

 Since 11 January 2019 the head of the Permanent Mission of the Republic of Armenia to the OSCE is Armen Papikyan, the Ambassador Extraordinary and Plenipotentiary of the Republic of Armenia to the Republic of Austria.

 On 31 August 2017 the OSCE Office in Yerevan discontinued its operations after Azerbaijan vetoed the decision on the extension of its mandate.
-After the closure of the OSCE Yerevan Office the Republic of Armenia and the OSCE Secretariat have negotiated a new framework of cooperation, Armenia Cooperation Programme, with the aim to continue programmatic cooperation between Armenia and OSCE.
-Armenia Cooperation Programme entails number of projects across all three dimensions of OSCE based on the needs and priorities of the Republic of Armenia.
+After the closure of the OSCE Yerevan Office, as a result of the negotiations between the Armenia and the OSCE Secretariat, an agreement was reached to continue the programmatic cooperation with the Organization.

 - Helsinki Final Act - 1975